 There are inpatient rehab programs designed specifically to meet the needs of people suffering from BPD.
 Even though there is no cure for borderline personality disorder, inpatient programs have been successful in helping people return to a positive level of functioning by getting their symptoms under control.
 During your treatment, you will be educated about your illness, exposed to coping mechanisms that can be implemented into your life in order to keep your symptoms under control, and also find comfort in the fact that you are not alone in the fight that you face within your mind every day.
 Inpatient programs offer patients the ability to participate in individual, group, family, and recreational forms of therapy using the treatment modalities of cognitive-behavioral therapy (CBT), trauma-focused therapy, and EMDR, all of which are tailored to meet your specific needs.
 The combination of these varying techniques have proven to result in the most thorough and comprehensive rehab available.

 Our Treatment Program’s Philosophy and Benefits

 Putting our patients first is the most important aspect of our philosophy here at Valley Behavioral.
 Our mental health rehab center’s mission is to be an organization that is accountable, valuable, and life-changing.
 We provide a full continuum of care in a confidential, caring environment, striving to make all of our patients feel safe, respected, and comfortable throughout the duration of their time spent with us.
 All rehab promotes crisis solutions, personal growth, and positive self-awareness and is provided under the direct supervision of board certified psychiatrists.
 Daily interactions with our multidisciplinary staff include meetings with therapists, psychiatric nurses and nurse practitioners, social workers, recreational and educational specialists, and other devoted mental health professionals.
 We aim to provide a safe environment with monitored care occurring 24 hours a day, 7 days a week.

-Types of Treatment Offered at Valley Behavioral Health System
+Types of Borderline Personality Disorder Treatment Offered at Valley Behavioral Health System